cristian-guerrero/legion-go-tricks/README.md

 - Nobara 39 - bug where controller doesn't work after a clean install.
   - fix - run [this script](./add-lgo-xpad-rule.sh) on Desktop mode, then reboot
-- Dec 9th 2023 - Nobara desktop mode shortcut might break for users that update their Nobara installation.
-This should not apply to brand new, clean installations.
-This doc will be updated once the issue is fully resolved.
-  - recent installations by users indicate that this bug has been resolved on Nobara 38
-  - Manual fix at the bottom of the page [here](#nobara-desktop-mode-switch-temporary-fix)
-  - this issue has been fixed on NobaraOS 39, but version 39 hasn't been released yet
 - Due to a bug in gamescope, FPS often gets artificially capped by Steam while the display is running at 144Hz.
 Usually it's 72fps
   - FPS limiter is also buggy on 144Hz
   - workaround: [run script to set 60Hz](#force-enable-60hz), this will also fix the fps limiter at 60Hz